 "Masterminds" movie filmed in the Asheville area during the summer of 2014 and released in 2016.
 The crazy comedy has a long list of stars that were regularly seen around town.
 See the film locations in Asheville.

 The Hunger Games

 The first The Hunger Games released in 2012 filmed at several locations in western North Carolina.
 Fans flocked to our area from around the world to see some of the film locations.
 Read about The Hunger Games Movie Locations near Asheville.

 Last of the Mohicans

 Based on the novel by James Fennimore Cooper, Western North Carolina became 18th century upstate New York.
 With Daniel Day-Lewis in the lead role, this movie, widely-known for its stunning scenery, was shot exclusively in the mountains around Asheville.
 Chimney Rock Park was showcased during the film.

 Near Chimney Rock is Lake Lure, where Patrick Swayze and Jennifer Grey starred in this 1980s hit that started a dancing craze.
 The view of the lake and surrounding mountains is majestic.
-Attend the Dirty Dancing Festival.
+Attend the Dirty Dancing Festival and do your own lake lift!

 While the 2003 movie was not filmed at the infamous mountain featured in the best-selling Charles Frazier novel Cold Mountain, folks love to explore the areas that were featured in the book.
 Read more about Cold Mountain.